 - Severe fatigue;

 - A characteristic rash called butterfly rash that occurs on the nose and cheek;

 - Tingling sensation of the fingers in cold weather; the fingers can also turn white or blue; a condition referred to as Raynaud’s phenomenon.

 Some symptoms are particular to the body part being attacked, e.g., heart, skin, excretory and respiratory symptoms.

 Causes of systemic lupus erythematosus

 The causes of this disease can be broadly grouped into five categories:

 Some age groups are more prone to SLE, though it can develop at any age.
 It is common in people of age 15-44.
 The disease is usually acute in younger people.
 Adolescents who are affected are more prone to the mucocutaneous manifestations of the disease than older patients.
-People affected at old age usually have high mortality rate due to the devastating manifestations associated with late onset.
+People affected by old age usually have a high mortality rate due to the devastating manifestations associated with late onset.

 Statistics show that some ethnic groups are more prone to develop Lupus Erythematosus.
-Some ethnic groups also have better or worse prognosis.
+Some ethnic groups also have a better or worse prognosis.
 The disease most commonly affects people of Asian, African and Native American origin more than Caucasians; though it has a better prognosis in these ethnic groups than in Caucasians.
 Caucasians who have the disease usually die from complications of cardiovascular and respiratory symptoms and also malignancies.

 SLE is found to affect females more than males.
-More so, females usually have serious complications than males, especially during pregnancy and menstruation.
+More so, females usually have more serious complications than males, especially during pregnancy and menstruation.
 These findings have led to the belief that sex and hormones might influence the development of SLE.